1. Home: Explore careers

 Day-to-day tasks

-• plan lessons to suit the individual needs of a group or pupil
+• plan lessons to suit the individual needs of a student or group

-• teach pupils to play an instrument and to read and understand music
+• teach students to play an instrument and to read and understand music

-• help pupils prepare for music exams, competitions and performances
+• prepare students for music exams, competitions and performances

-• set assignments and mark and assess pupils' work
+• set assignments and mark and assess students' work

 Working environment